leapdao/leapdao-website/src/posts/nervos-announcement.md

 We believe that it should be easy to work with great technology.
 Therefore using this grant we will not only work on an EVM compatible side-chain but also provide tools Ethereum developers are already comfortable with.
 These include the following:

-1. A WebUI to define UDT or ERC20 token
+1. A WebUI to define UDT or ERC20 tokens.
+[UDT](https://talk.nervos.org/t/approach-to-designing-a-user-defined-token-standard-on-ckb-part-1/3855), short for User Defined Token, is a standard developed by the Nervos CKB team suited best for their chain.
-2. A CLI tool for deployment to CKB or the sidechain
+   This WebUI will also provide the functionality to deploy smart contracts to the child chain.
+   Additionally different token economy blueprints will be available to be deployed per mouseclick which allows teams to launch products with short time to market.
-3. SDK tools to interact with the sidechain.
+2. SDK tools to interact with the sidechain.

-In doing so, releasing to our sidechain will seem very familiar to everyone already working with dApps.
-Starting from scratch our tools will give you an easy start and decrease time to market for dApps.
+We believe that our tools will feel very familiar to everyone already working with dApps, as well as being intuitive enough to provide an entry-point into decentralized application development.

+We have chosen an agile approach on delivering this grant.
+After 2-4 months the first teams can start using the product.
+In the remaining time we will convert the product to tightly integrate with [Nervos Consensus](https://docs.nervos.org/docs/basics/concepts/consensus) which will extend the security to the dApps created.

+For everyone who is interested on what kind of incentive model we considered for our roll-up network, our current state of research is summarized [here](https://hackmd.io/mx52xPZuQyejWFItbmQmTg).

 If you are interested in what we are doing, join the conversation on our [Slack](http://join.leapdao.org) or follow us on [Twitter](https://twitter.com/leapdao).
 We are looking for active people to join our core research and development.